ddadaal/tsgrpc/packages/cli/README.md

-## cli: gRPC code generation with minimal configuration
+# cli: Declarative gRPC code generation

+This package is a wrapper around [stephenh/ts-proto](https://github.com/stephenh/ts-proto) that allows to configure proto generation declaratively.

 ```bash
 npm install -D @ddadaal/tsgrpc-cli
 ```

+## Usage

-Create `tsgrpc.json` with the following content to specify paths to proto files.
+Create `tsgrpc.json` under the project root with the following content to specify paths to proto files.

 ```json
 {